PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 ![Project overview](assets\images\spacepark-solution1.png)

-You should use the Starwars Web API: [swapi.dev](https://swapi.dev/), to test if a visitor is part of a starwars movie and lists of the starwars you are not allowed to cache the data from the API, which mean that you will need to request the API each time you need to fetch data.
+You should use the Starwars Web API: [swapi.dev](https://swapi.dev/), to test if a visitor is part of a Starwars movie and lists of the Starwars you are not allowed to cache the data from the API, which mean that you will need to request the API each time you need to fetch data.

 And remember to create unit tests, where possible.